nikkim97/Transit/README.md

 1.a) Check to see if value exists
-1.b) Check to see if train name is 4 alphanumeric char 1.c) Check to see if the time values are in correct time format
+1.b) Check to see if train name is 4 alphanumeric char 1.c) Check to see if the time values are in correct time format 1.d) All times must be unique and sorted
 ```

 ```